orbuluh/fundamental/README.md

-- :thinking: 188.
+- :bulb: 188.
 Best Time to Buy and Sell Stock IV

-- :thinking: 799.
+- :bulb: 799.
 Champagne Tower

-- :thinking: 1335.
+- :bulb: 1335.
 Minimum Difficulty of a Job Schedule

-- :thinking: 1937.
+- :bulb: 1937.
 Maximum Number of Points with Cost